Poker Table Position

 As a beginner player it's tricky to get to grips with the hands that are okay to play in LP, but are not good to play in EP.
 How are you supposed to learn the subtleties of which starting hands to play in which positions?

 Trust me, you will pick it up as you go along.
-It will take time, but the more experience you get under your belt the more you'll start to understand it.
-If you're completely new to the game however, there's no harm in sticking with the premium hands and entering pots with them irrespective of position – that's okay.
+It will take time, but the more experience you get under your belt the more you'll get to grips with it.
+If you're completely new to the game, there's no harm in sticking with the premium hands and entering pots with them irrespective of position – that's okay.
 Just be prepared to broaden your starting hand requirements based on position as you improve.

 Positional awareness graph.